JinShil/STM32F2-3xxx_XML_Register_Map/README.md

 This repository, only contains data for registers relevant to the STM32F42xxx and the STM32F43xxx MCUs.

-I wrote a program that allows one to cut and past text from the .pdf file and generate this XML, with some manual tweeking.
+I wrote a program that allows one to cut and paste text from the .pdf file and generate this XML, with some manual tweeking.
 A version of that program is published at https://github.com/JinShil/stm32_datasheet_to_d.

 Status
 ------
 None of this data has yet been tested or verified for accuracy.
-I hope that will change soon after I generate some code from this data and run a test the resulting software.
+I hope that will change soon after I generate some code from this data and run a test from the resulting software.

 Licensing
 ---------